Benjamin-Skinner/benjaminkskinner/personal/src/content/posts/training-your-mind.md

 ### Hard Physical Exercise

 -   Make yourself suffer, and prove that you can overcome it.
-Lift weights, run sprints, do a sport, whatever may be appeaeling to you at this point in your life.
+Lift weights, run sprints, do a sport, whatever may be appealing to you at this point in your life.
 Just make sure it it hard and it makes you suffer.
 -   Learn to watch the pain and still do the action.
 You're doing pushups?
 It hurts?
 That's okay.
-You know there is something greater within you than this voice.
+You know there is something greater within you than this voice that tells you to quit.
 You've felt it before.
 You know this.
 -   When you're doing something else, ask "is this really worse than the physical suffering I put myself through each week"
 -   Learn to conquer the pain.
 You still have a choice even when you are in pain.
 Train yourself to never forget this.
 Pain is a feeling, not a commandment to stop.
 Respect your body for sure, but conquer the pain.
 When pain can no longer stop you, you are well on your way to conquering the fear of death, the fear of God, the fear of eternal suffering.

 ### Doing What I Fear

 -   Your mind will tell you not to do it.
-Rememeber again: _You have a choice!_ This simple realization gives you all you need to overcome.
+Remember again: _You have a choice!_ This simple realization gives you all you need to overcome.
 Yes, you feel fear.
 It's okay.
 Do it anyways.
 -   When you feel afraid of something, do it.
 Fear is a sufficient warrant to take action.
 In doing so, you are sculpting your mind and your soul.
 What could be more holy than this?
 -   Make it a habit: When you feel fear, acknowledge it.
-Then do the thing youy are afraid of without hesitation.
+Then do the thing you are afraid of without hesitation.
 Do not wait, do not bargain, convince, make excuses, or delay.
 Just do it, and do it now.
 Soon you'll be done, and you'll have acheived the greatest victory: to assert control over the instincts which sabotage you.
 "But I'm afraid, how do I do it?"
 By doing it.
 You do have a choice.
 You'll be dead soon.
 Death waits.
 You have no choice over that.
 But you do have a choice over your actions.
 Do not let your mind convince you otherwise.
 -   Do not hesitate.
 It must happen now.
 Does death always come with a warning?
 You must always be ready.
 -   If you fail to gather the courage to do it, respond accordingly:
     1. Forgive yourself.
 It will happen
     2. Remind yourself: You failed for one reason and one reason alone.
-You didn't have the courage to do it.
-The moment wasn't right.
+You didn't have the courage to do it. _The moment wasn't right.
 She left before I could talk to her.
 I was waiting until the song ended.
 I didn't want to get hurt.
-It didn't go the way I planned.
-Nope!
+It didn't go the way I planned._ Nope!
 You didn't make it happen.
 The opportunity is never right.
 But your mind wasn't either.
     3. Forget it, and be better next time.
 Once you take total responsibility for the failure, move on.
 -   Every day you will have at least one opportunity to do something scary.
 You don't see it?
 Your mind has shackled and blinded you.
 Realistically, there's at least 5 opportunities in a day to do something you fear.
 To find them just ask: If I were going to die in one week, what would I do differently right now?
 Then do it.
 You can't because you're not actually dying?
 Yes you are.
 Just more slowly.
 Go do it.